Against Malaria Foundation (AMF)

 Characteristics of the successful candidate

-We are looking for someone who has strong interpersonal and intellectual skills, who works collaboratively in a team and relishes responsibility and the opportunity to learn and develop their abilities.
+We are looking for someone who has strong intellectual and analytical skills, is a fast learner and who relishes the opportunity to develop their abilities.
+They will work collaboratively, building strong relationships with the AMF team and in-country partners.
 The ideal candidate will be motivated to help improve the lives of those affected by the wider impacts of malaria.

-- Comfort in dealing with and learning about financial matters, willing to examine budgets in detail
+- Comfort in dealing with and learning about financial matters, willing to examine and compare budgets in detail

 - An interest in driving down malaria rates through procedure changes and the use of technology